taiestudo/devops-test/README.md

 This repository contains a hands-on DevOps assessment covering Docker, Kubernetes, Git, AWS, Helm, and Terraform.

+---

+## Deliverables
+- All code, configs, and files pushed to a public GitHub repo in your Github personal account
+- Upload a shell.txt with all correct commands needed to perform below actions, also copy and paste CLI outputs (Split and organize per parts like the test)
+- Answers to AWS conceptual questions to answers.txt

+---

 ## Requirements
 - Docker Desktop with Kubernetes enabled
 - AWS CLI configured